n1tik91/Markdown---HTML/README.md

 # Markdown to HTML Converter

-This is a simple Go program that converts Markdown files (.md) to HTML files.
+This is a simple Go program that converts Markdown files (.md) to HTML file (.html) .

 ## How It Works